 The Counselor Education Program at Eastern Washington University is committed to the selection, training, supervision, and professional success of counseling students, in keeping with the high standards established by the Council for the Accreditation of Counseling and Related Educational Programs (CACREP).
 As a regional teaching university, EWU has a proud history of providing education to a high percentage of first generation college students, often from under-represented and lower socioeconomic communities, a tradition which the Counselor Education program maintains.
 Thus, counselor training occurs in a learning community that is intentionally focused on both skills development and personal growth of the counselor-in-training.
 In this way, Counselor Education fulfills its purpose of preparing competent and caring professional counselors to meet the needs of diverse urban and rural communities.

 The program is both extensive and comprehensive.
 It is nationally accredited by the Council for the Accreditation of Counseling and Related Educational Programs and fulfills Washington State academic requirements for licensure as a Mental Health Counselor.
-In addition, graduates have completed the National Board of Certified Counselor Exam and are eligible for National Counselor Certification.
+In addition, graduates complete the National Board of Certified Counselor Exam and are eligible for National Counselor Certification.

 Year Number of Graduates Completion Rate NCE Pass Rate** Placement Rate*

 Approximately 40 students are enrolled in the program with an estimated 85% graduation rate during the 2012-2013.
 Average completion rate is typically higher and ranges between 85% and 100%.
 The Program accepts a variable number of students each year, but is typically 24-30 with 50% in each emphasis.
 Eighty percent of accepted students graduate in the expected time period, two years for full-time students.
 Courses accommodate only full-time students.

 **National Counselor Exam or the WA state licensure exam